 Download the flyer below to find out how retailers who sell alcohol and other age restricted products can get the protection and support they need.

-*Apprentices are entitled to the minimum wage for their age if they are aged 19 or over and have completed the first year of their apprenticeship.
+*Apprentices are entitled to the apprentice rate if they’re either aged under 19 or 19+ and in the first year of their apprenticeship.

 It is a criminal offence not to pay someone the National Living Wage or National Minimum Wage, and an employer caught not paying the correct amount risk being fined and may be named by the government.